javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 	}"
 }
 ```
 * `player` specifies which player has gone forward onto the _Faith Track_.
 The id refers to the player's turn.
-This message can be caused by the current player's production phase if some faith points are generated;
+This message can be caused by the current player's production phase
+   if some faith points are generated, or from someone else discarding resources;
 * `boardCell` is the updated position on the player's board.

-### Purchase from Market
+#### Purchase from Market
 ```
 {
 	"messageID" : "MARKET_UPDATE",